Insania (Czech band): Rock'n'Freud, Kult Hyeny (2007–2012)

 In 2007, Insania issued the album Rock 'n' Freud, which won an Anděl award in the Hard & Heavy category.
 Until OUT, the band's lyrics had been a mix of English and Czech; all subsequent releases have been sung entirely in Czech.
+It spawned two singles, "Je mrtvá" and "Večer, kdy Freud zpíval basem", with accompanying music videos.

-The band's next record was Kult hyeny (2010), and in 2013, they issued Zapal dům poraž strom..., which won two Anděl awards, in the categories Hard & Heavy and Punk & Hard Core.
+The band's next record was Kult hyeny (2010), for which two videos were produced: "Volný radikál" and "Pověsíme celebrity!"